zalando/zalando-howto-open-source/README.md

 We request that you use private GHE repositories only if they include sensitive information that can't store elsewhere.

 **Where InnerSource projects belong**: GitHub Enterprise

+#####How to InnerSource
+[Here's our homegrown how-to](https://github.com/zalando/zalando-howto-open-source/blob/master/innersource.md) with materials to get you started.

 ##Project Basics